nwherman1724/project-tracker/README.md

 display current date at the top of the calendar (X)

 add time blocks for 9am - 5pm (X)
-timeblock colors change based on time of day () add event listener to save event to local storage ()
+timeblock colors change based on time of day (X) add event listener to save event to local storage ()

 ## User Story